yoctobyte/myupyide/README.md

 If not, start by installing micropython on your uC, and make sure you can access it over the serial port.
 Once connected, the editor should work as expected.

 ## Install
-Install a recenty version of Python for your platform.
-(At the time of writing, this project was made and tested using Python 3.10)
+Install a recent version of Python for your platform.
+(At the time of writing, this project was made and tested using Python 3.10 on Windows 10)

-Install needed libraries.
-This project mostly uses the standard libraries but i may have overlooked some.
+Install libraries.
 ```
 pip install wx serial pygments pyserial
 ```